-Six years after the Indo-Pakistan war of 71, a group of Indian Prisoners of War who are kept in Pakistan try to escape Pakistan and go back to their country despite a risk to their lives, fearing that they will never be repatriated.
+Six years after the Indo-Pakistan war of 71, a group of Indian Prisoners of War who are kept in Pakistan try to escape Pakistan and go back to their country despite the risk to their lives, fearing that they will never be repatriated.

-Roja is a simple minded girl from a village in Tamil Nadu who gets married to a city dweller, Rishi, who works as a cryptologist for R.A.W.
+Roja is a simple-minded girl from a village in Tamil Nadu who gets married to a city dweller, Rishi, who works as a cryptologist for R.A.W.
 The couple then move to Kashmir, where they spend a blissful first few days of marriage.
 But their happiness comes to an end when Rishi is kidnapped by militants, and Roja must do everything in her power and beyond to find him.

 13. Parmanu: The Story of Pokhran

-Based on the real-life incidents revolving around the nuclear bomb test explosions conducted by Indian army in 1998 at Pokhran, Parmanu follows the story of IAS officer Ashwath who is tasked to lead the operation of Pokhran, but must make sure that US intelligence doesn’t get a word of it.
+Based on the real-life incidents revolving around the nuclear bomb test explosions conducted by the Indian army in 1998 at Pokhran, Parmanu follows the story of an IAS officer Ashwath who is tasked to lead the operation of Pokhran, but must make sure that US intelligence doesn’t get a word of it.